x29a/nec_terrain_root/terroot/README.md

 su

 ### 3. Backup
 In order to have the best chances to fix the system in case something goes wrong, a couple of files are backed up (e.g. the original GPT table and boot/recovery images).
-The data can be pulled via adb from /data/local/tmp.
+The data can be pulled via adb from /data/local/tmp/backup/.

-Since system images are pulled, this step can take a while.
+Since system images are pulled, this step can take a while, the GUI might hang.

 ### 4. Modify partition layout GPT
-A small hole in the partition layout is used to remap the recovery partition to a modified boot image.
+A small hole in the partition layout is used to remap the recovery partition to a modified boot image, which is written in the last step.

 ### 5. Write modified boot
 The modified boot image is written to the remapped location.